kkrings/crspectra/README.rst

 Cosmic-ray energy spectra
 =========================

-   The package is deprecated.
+   This package is deprecated.
 Please use the official `CRDB Python package`_.

 This Python package provides a database of published cosmic-ray energy spectra, measured by surface detectors like *IceTop* or the *Pierre Auger Observatory*;